 What Is A Saddle Pattern?

-Some dogs born with a black-and-tan pattern can change quite a bit during their first months after birth.
-The tan markings can extend to a point where only a black saddle is left.
+Some puppies that look black-and-tan at birth can change quite a bit during their first months.
+Their tan markings extend to a point where only a black saddle is left.

-We now have a pretty good understanding of the complex mechanisms behind A-Locus patterns.
-We can now predict if a black-and-tan puppy will develop a creeping tan or saddle tan pattern.
+Saddles have been found as a distinct pattern at the A locus.
+Newer testing can now predict if a black-and-tan-looking puppy will develop a creeping tan or saddle tan pattern.

 The ASIPBS allele (asa)

 The ASIP gene patterns control the distribution of yellow and black pigment in the coat.
-Dogs have to be able tor produce both pigment types.
-This means a patterned dog can not be dominant black (KB/- causes solid black) at the K-Locus and neither recessive red (e/e causes solid yellow) at the E-Locus.
+Dogs have to be able to produce both pigment types.
+This means a patterned dog can not be dominant black (KB/- causes solid black) at the K locus, and neither recessive red (e/e causes solid yellow) at the E locus.

 Legacy testing could only distinguish between a few of the A locus alleles, namely Ay (sable) > aw (agouti) >at (tan point) >a (recessive black).
 This test explained most patterns, but not all of them.
 One of its shortcomings was that it could not tell apart tan point from saddle, both patterns tested as at/-.